-U-Multirank currently includes more than 1,700 universities from 96 countries around the world.
+U-Multirank currently includes more than 1,759 universities from 92 countries around the world.

-While traditional global rankings focus mainly on 400-500 of the world's research universities (only about 2-3 per cent of the world's higher education institutions), U-Multirank covers a far broader range including small specialised colleges, art and music academies, technical universities, agricultural universities of applied sciences as well as comprehensive research universities and others.
+While traditional global rankings focus mainly on 400-500 of the world's research universities (only about 2-3 per cent of the world's higher education institutions), U-Multirank covers a far broader range including small specialised colleges, art and music academies, technical universities, agricultural universities, universities of applied sciences as well as comprehensive research universities and others.

-How many universities and faculties are included in the 2019 ranking?
+How many universities and faculties are included in the 2020 ranking?

-The current total number of higher education institutions is 1,711 (1,614 in 2018).
-This covers some 5,000 faculties and more than 11,400 study programmes in the subject areas of biology, business studies, chemical engineering, chemistry, civil engineering, computer science, dentistry, economics, education, electrical engineering, environmental engineering, history, industrial engineering, materials engineering, mathematics, mechanical engineering, medicine, nursing, pharmacy/pharmacology, political science, psychology, social work/welfare, sociology.
+The current total number of higher education institutions is 1,759 (1,711 in 2019).
+This covers some 5,000 faculties and more than 11,400 study programmes in the 28 subject areas of biology, business studies, chemical engineering, chemistry, civil engineering, computer science, dentistry, economics, education, electrical engineering, environmental engineering, history, industrial engineering, materials engineering, mathematics, mechanical engineering, medicine, nursing, pharmacy/pharmacology, physics, political science, psychology, social work/welfare, and sociology - and new this year: linguistics, international law, social geography and earth science/ geology.

-This year, 96 countries are featured.
+This year, 92 countries are featured.

-For all 1,711 universities, U-Multirank includes bibliometric and patent data from publicly available databases.
+For all 1,759 universities, U-Multirank includes bibliometric and patent data from publicly available databases.
 Some of these datasets are also used by other global university rankings.
 These performance measures (indicators) that use bibliometric data are based on a count of the scientific publications produced by the academic staff of a university and the number of times these are cited in other publications.